parthjdabhi/PhotoDoodle/app/NOTES.md

 #Currently
 Color Picker

+Two bugs:
+1) The active tone swatch color doesn't match the color of the swatch beneath.
+It should.
+It's close.
+It's not right tho.
+2) On tablet, the active tone swatch is way small (which is how the above bug was visible).
+The knob size must be larger than the tone swatch size.
+This is a circular problem though since the tone swatch size is indirectly dependant on the knob size.
+So, come up with an algorithm to determine toneSquareSize independant of KNOB_SIZE, and then make KNOB_SIZE into a layoutInfo field.

 #Alpha Blending
 Will require 3 new full-screen bitmaps.
 Since this is expensive, should only be active when alpha < 255